iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

   caption="Generated with OpenAI DALL-E 3 and edited by the author."
 />

-### The question they're arguing about: which one—Sharky or Octavia—evolved from dinosaurs?
+### The question they're arguing about is: which one-Sharky or Octavia-evolved from dinosaurs?

-We're deliberately using this bizarre dialogue since the chances of it being in an LLMs training data are just about zero.
+We're deliberately using this bizarre dialogue since the chances of it being in LLM training data are just about zero.
 I don't personally know of any examples where a shark and an octopus have a disagreement about which one is more dinosaur-like, and it's a great way to see how creative an LLM like GPT-4 can be when it's asked to generate something with no context.

-Here's the catch: we want to know a line from **the middle** of the argument.
+Here's the catch: We want to know a line from **the middle** of the argument.

 As a human, take a pause and consider this question: